The best Sony camera in 2024 for vlogging, filmmaking and photography

 -

-Hard to use handheld with larger lenses
+Uncomfortable to use handheld with larger lenses

 -

-Video footage is excellent, sharp, clear, and with good color direct from the camera, stills are also fantastic quality, although are limited by the 12MP sensor.
-The latest autofocus tracking from Sony is a sight to behold, especially for human subjects, it is incredibly fast and accurate, with its AI powers meaning you don’t have to worry about focus and can think about other aspects of filming.
+The video footage is excellent, sharp, clear, and with good color direct from the camera, so can be thrown up on social media right away.
+The latest autofocus tracking is just beyond good as well, especially for human subjects, it is incredibly fast and accurate, with its AI powers meaning you don’t have to worry about focus and can think about other aspects of filming.
+The real benefit of the ZV range is their built-in stereo microphones which offer audio that is far beyond the microphones in other hybrid cameras and rivals some of the best on-camera external microphones.

-Read our full Sony ZV-E1 review
+Read more: Sony ZV-E1 review

 Best budget Sony vlogging camera